get-fire/getfire-pub/README.md

 Fire chat API

-Add chat rooms to your site or web app for free with the GetFire API!
+Add chat rooms to your site or web app for free with GetFire!

 Include: